Domantas Sabonis: 2024–25 season

 On June 14, 2024, the Sacramento Kings announced that Sabonis would switch to No. 11 jersey to honor his father, Arvydas Sabonis, who wore the same number during his time with the Portland Trail Blazers.
 The Sacramento Kings had previously retired No. 11 to honor Bob Davies.
 However, Davies' children gave their blessing for Sabonis to use the retired number.
 On October 26, Sabonis posted his 59th career triple-double with 29 points, 12 rebounds, 10 assists in 131–127 loss against the Los Angeles Lakers.
 He tied Larry Bird for the 10th-most triple-doubles in NBA history.
 On November 6, Sabonis posted a triple-double with 17 points, 13 assists, and 11 rebounds in a 122–107 win over the Toronto Raptors.
 He became the first player in NBA history to post a triple-double without a missed field goal, a turnover, and a foul.
 On December 12, Sabonis recorded a season-high 32 points and 20 rebounds on 11-of-15 shooting from the field and 9-of-9 from the free throw line in a 111–109 victory over the New Orleans Pelicans.

 On January 7, 2025, Sabonis was selected as the Lithuanian Basketball Player of the Year for a fifth time.
-On January 10, 2025, Sabonis logged 23 points and a career-high 28 rebounds in a 114–97 win over the Boston Celtics.
+On January 10, Sabonis logged 23 points and a career-high 28 rebounds in a 114–97 win over the Boston Celtics.
 On February 13, Sabonis tied his career-high with 28 rebounds, along with 22 points and five assists in a 140–133 overtime loss against the New Orleans Pelicans.
 On April 11, Sabonis had 19 points, 16 rebounds and five assists in 101–100 loss against the Los Angeles Clippers.
 He became the sixth player since the ABA/NBA merger to have 60 or more double-doubles for three consecutive seasons, joining Moses Malone, John Stockton, Tim Duncan, Kevin Garnett and Dwight Howard.

 2025–26 season

-After missing the season opener on 22 October 2025 against the Phoenix Suns due to injury, Sabonis returned to the Kings’ lineup in the next game on 24 October 2025.
+After missing the season opener on October 22, 2025, against the Phoenix Suns due to injury, Sabonis returned to the Kings' lineup in the next game on October 24.
 He scored 12 points, grabbed a game-high 12 rebounds, and made a put-back with 6.4 seconds remaining, securing a 105–104 victory over the Utah Jazz.
-On 14 November, Sabonis scored a season-high 34 points and grabbed 11 rebounds in a 124–110 loss to the Minnesota Timberwolves.
+On November 14, Sabonis scored a season-high 34 points and grabbed 11 rebounds in a 124–110 loss to the Minnesota Timberwolves.
+However, on November 19, Sabonis missed a game against the Oklahoma City Thunder due to a partially torn meniscus and was subsequently ruled out for at least three-to-four weeks.
+On December 19, it was announced that he would miss four-to-five more weeks in recovery.
+On January 16, 2026, Sabonis returned to the Kings' lineup after two months of recovery from an injury and by contributing 13 points, six rebounds, five assists helped his team to achieve a 128–115 victory over the Washington Wizards.
+On February 18, Sabonis underwent a season-ending surgery to repair his meniscus.